datascience-one/Cat-Dog-Classification/README.md

 # Cat-Dog-Classification
+# developed at Data Science Academy https://datascience.one
-A Cat and Dog classifier using Convolutional Neural Network (CNN).
+A Cat and Dog classifier is an application of Convolutional Neural Network (CNN).
 Data is provided in the data.tar.gz file.